Why is Clarkson implementing Two Factor Authentication?

 Can I opt-out of using Duo?

 No. Enrolling in Duo helps protect your account from compromise even if you never expect to need it.
-Consequently, for the increased protection of your own personal information, the information of our faculty, staff, and students, as well as other Clarkson Information Systems, all faculty and staff (including student workers) must enroll in Duo Security.
+Consequently, for the increased protection of your own personal information, the information of our faculty, staff, and students, as well as other Clarkson Information Systems, all faculty, staff, and students must enroll in Duo Security.

 Can I use Duo while outside of the United States?